 The Outline View

 Make sure all of the slide text content appears in the outline view.
 Students with visual disabilities may prefer not to use the more visual slide view.
+For example a table in a slide show view is not accessible, it is displayed like an image and the alt text is needed.

 The Slide View